 Because of the migraine and my obvious symptoms of heat intolerance, I would have to say this part of my infrared sauna experience was a failure.

 I’m 24 hours out and honestly, pretty pain-free.

 That is particularly surprising given that I should be in a lot of pain because of the heat issue.

 Even muscles that I tweaked in the last few weeks – which caused a major back issue a few days ago – are feeling better.

 Overall, I would say my pain level is improved.
-However, I can’t possibly give this two thumbs up because…migraine.
+However, I can’t possibly give these two thumbs up because of…migraine.

 My body feels good-ish, which is better than my usual.